 Code Play uses Google CS First to develop students' ability to think like a programmer.
 Club members learn code through game design and earn badges as they complete levels.

 The purpose of Girls in Science is to encourage interest in science and science careers among girls.
 It is open to girls in all grades.
 Interested students must fill out an application form and pay a $10 fee.
 Meetings are held on the third Tuesday of each month from 3:30-4:30 in Room F117.
 Fun lab activities are completed during the meetings.

 The Sandlapper Club allows eighth grade students the chance to help their community in a social setting and to broaden their horizons.
 Interested 8th graders must submit an application, including an essay.
 Club meetings are held on the third Thursday of each month.
-Apply now!

 Student Council promotes school spirit and gives the student body a voice in the school community.
 Elections for the upcoming school year are held in the spring.
 Officers must maintain a B average, and homeroom "reps" must maintain a C average.
 Meetings are held monthly during homeroom.

 Writers & Illustrators Club is perfect for students who love creating stories and art.
 Meetings are held the fourth Thursday of the month from 3:30 - 4:30 PM in room G-112.
 Club members take turns bringing snack and drinks to share at each meeting.